deepstreamIO/deepstream.io-website/content/tutorials/99-upgrade-guides/v5/10-server/index.md

 This change is more of a infrastructure concern *IF* you used both HTTP and WS at the same time.

-If you use nginx please look at the (new simplified config)[/tutorials/devops/nginx/] to get deepstream working.
+If you use nginx please look at the [new simplified config](/tutorials/devops/nginx/) to get deepstream working.

 The idea is now *EVERYTHING* (minus MQTT) runs on port 6020, which makes deployments much easier.
 This